Lead vs prospect vs opportunity: How to identify potential customers

 How do you turn prospects into opportunities?

-When your prospect decides that your product is a viable solution to fix their pain points, you have a true opportunity to close the deal, make the sale, and gain a loyal customer.
+When your sales prospect decides that your product is a viable solution to fix their pain points, you have a true opportunity to close the deal, make the sale, and gain a loyal customer.

 An opportunity is a conversation with someone willing to listen and willing to make a change if the solution or situation is a right fit and makes sense.
 Research from Marc Wayshak shows that at least 50% of sales opportunities are not a good fit for what you sell.